 With stereotypes fading away, the trades industry has opened up to more people than ever before.
 Regardless of your background, career history, age and gender, you could learn a trade.

 No longer are people staying in one career their entire working life.
-Instead, people are leaving the jobs they dislike, are bored of, or aren’t right for them, searching for something better.
+Instead, people leave the jobs they dislike, are bored of, or aren’t suitable for them, searching for something better.

 And because of this, we’re seeing more and more people joining the trades industry in later life.

 Though there is still a way to go – less than 4% of people in the trades are women (Source: CBC) – attitudes and opinions are changing, and more people now realise how good a job in the trades can be.

 We’ve seen this at Options Skills – there is no one area our trainees come from.

 Options Skills trainees come from a multitude of industries and backgrounds all over the UK and beyond.

 While our training centres are based in the three main cities; Birmingham, Manchester and London; Purley and Wembley, this doesn’t mean our trainees are.
 Some are local to our centres, but we’ve trained electricians from north Scotland and gas engineers from Wales.
 We’ve even had students fly over from as close as Ireland and as far as Hong Kong.

 While there are no restrictions on where you’re from, there are some restrictions on how old a person can be to train with us, however.